Auriscalpium vulgare: Microscopic characteristics

-Spore deposits are white.
-Viewed under a light microscope, the spores appear hyaline (translucent), covered with minute wart-like bumps, and are spherical or nearly so, with dimensions of 4.6–5.5 by 4–5 µm.
+In deposit, the spores are white.
+Viewed under a light microscope, the spores appear hyaline (translucent), covered with minute wart-like bumps, and are spherical or nearly so, with dimensions of 4.6–5.5 by 4–5 μm.
 They are amyloid (reacting to Melzer's reagent) and cyanophilous (staining in methyl blue).
-The basidia (spore-bearing cells of the hymenium) are four-spored with basal clamps, and measure 15–24 by 3–4 µm, and sterigmata (extensions of the basidia that bear the spores) are swollen at the base and roughly 3 µm long.
+The basidia (spore-bearing cells of the hymenium) are four-spored with basal clamps, and measure 15–24 by 3–4 μm, and sterigmata (extensions of the basidia that bear the spores) are swollen at the base and roughly 3 μm long.
 The hyphal system is dimitic, comprising both generative (undifferentiated) and skeletal (structural) hyphae.
 The thin-walled generative hyphae are hyaline, and have clamp connections; the thick-walled skeletal hyphae are thicker overall and lack such connections.
 The cortex (the tougher outer layer of flesh) is made of parallel unbranched generative hyphae that are brown, thick-walled, clumped together, and frequently clamped.
 The internal flesh is made of interwoven generative and skeletal hyphae.
 Gloeoplerous hyphae (containing oily or granular contents) are also present, protruding into the hymenium as club-like or sharp-pointed gloeocystidia.

 The hyphae of basidiomycetous fungi are partitioned by cross-walls called septa, and these septa have pores that permit the passage of cytoplasm or protoplasm between adjacent hyphal compartments.
 In an effort to determine ultrastructural characters useful for systematic and phylogenetic analyses of the Agaricomycotina, Gail Celio and colleagues used electron microscopy to examine both the structure of the septal pore, and nuclear division in A. vulgare.
 They determined that septa found in hyphae of the hymenium have bell-shaped pore "caps" with multiple perforations.
 Each cap extends along the length of the septum, along with a zone surrounding the pore that is free of organelles.
 Due to the scarcity of similar data from other Agaricomycotina species, it is unknown whether the extended septal pore cap margins of A. vulgare are phylogenetically informative.
 Regarding nuclear division, the process of metaphase I of meiosis is similar to the metaphase of mitosis.
 Spherical spindle pole bodies containing electron-opaque inclusions are set within gaps on opposite ends of the nuclear membrane.
 This membrane has occasional gaps but is largely continuous.
 Fragments of endoplasmic reticulum occur near the spindle pole bodies, but do not form a cap.